 7. Post-processing and architectural photography

-If you do not own a tilt-shift lens, Photoshop or Lightroom also have very advanced features to straighten buildings in post-processing.
+If you do not own a tilt-shift lens, Photoshop or Lightroom also have advanced features to straighten buildings in post-processing.

 I might elaborate more on the post-processing process in a future blog.